Bgajski/PIN.Espace/README.md

 Database Context: The context class (ApplicationDbContext) that manages the database connection and is used to query and save data.
 It includes:

-DbSet"<LanEvent>": Represents LAN events in the database.

-DbSet"<LanGame>": Represents LAN games in the database.

-Relationships and configurations are defined in OnModelCreating.

-Espace_tournament_server

-Controllers: Handle HTTP requests and return responses to the client.

-API Endpoints: Define the routes and actions available for interacting with the server-side logic.

-# Logic
-Services: Contain business logic and rules, acting as an intermediary between the controllers and the data access layer.
-For example, LanEventRepository and LanGameRepository.

-Business Rules: Implement rules and procedures that dictate how the application operates.

-# Models
-Entities: Define the structure of data stored in the database, such as LanEvent and LanGame.

-DTOs (Data Transfer Objects): Used to transfer data between the client and server.

 # Prerequisites
 .NET SDK 5.0 or later